kpavlov/await4j/README.md

 **If you want to write better code on JVM, use [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html).** This library remains a simpler choice for Java projects where adopting or migrating to [Kotlin](https://kotlinlang.org) is not feasible.

 The library focuses on running blocking code on Virtual Threads without providing additional parallelism optimizations.
 If your IO operations are slow, they will not run faster.
 If a lambda takes one second to run, `await(...)` will also take approximately one second, but on a virtual thread.

+## Links

+- [JEP 444: Virtual Threads](https://openjdk.org/jeps/444) -- Virtual threads are lightweight threads that dramatically reduce the effort of writing, maintaining, and observing high-throughput concurrent applications.
+- [JEP 480: Structured Concurrency](https://openjdk.org/jeps/480) -- Simplify concurrent programming by introducing an API for structured concurrency.
+Structured concurrency treats groups of related tasks running in different threads as a single unit of work, thereby streamlining error handling and cancellation, improving reliability, and enhancing observability.
+This is a preview API.
+- [JEP 429: ScopedValues](https://openjdk.org/jeps/429) -- Scoped values enables sharing of immutable data within and across threads.
+They are preferred to thread-local variables, especially when using large numbers of virtual threads.
+This is an incubating API.
+- [Java Async-Await](https://github.com/AugustNagro/java-async-await) -- Async-Await support for Java CompletionStage.